qleet/user-docs/docs/architecture/tech-stack.md

 ### API Database

-The QleetOS API uses [CockroachDB](https://github.com/cockroachdb/cockroach) for data persistence.
+The Threeport API uses [CockroachDB](https://github.com/cockroachdb/cockroach) for data persistence.
 We chose to use a SQL database in general for its transactional and relational capabilities.
 This allows us to make changes to related objects simultaneously safely so that *all* objects are changed together or *none* of them are changed.
 We chose CockroachDB in particular for its distributed capabilities.
-QleetOS offers a global control plane and so disaster survivability is a primary concern.
+Threeport offers a global control plane and so disaster survivability is a primary concern.
 We found CockroachDB to be the best implementation of a distributed SQL database.

-### Qleet Controllers
+### Threeport Controllers

-Qleet Controllers (or just "Qleets") provide the logic and state reconciliation for the control plane.

-Qleets are also written in Go and model some engineering principles from [Kubernetes controllers](https://kubernetes.io/docs/concepts/architecture/controller/).
+Threeport controllers provide the logic and state reconciliation for the control plane.
+They are written in Go and model some engineering principles from [Kubernetes controllers](https://kubernetes.io/docs/concepts/architecture/controller/).
-When a change is made to an object in the QleetOS API, the relevant controller is notified so that it can reconcile the state of the system with the desired state configured for that object.
-The primary feature that differentiates Qleets from Kubernetes controllers is that Qleets are horizontally scalable.
+When a change is made to an object in the Threeport API, the relevant controller is notified so that it can reconcile the state of the system with the desired state configured for that object.
+The primary feature that differentiates Threeport controllers from those in Kubernetes is that Threeport controllers are horizontally scalable.

 ### Message Broker

-The horizontal scalability of Qleet Controllers is enabled by the [NATS messaging system](https://github.com/nats-io/nats-server).
+The horizontal scalability of Threeport controllers is enabled by the [NATS messaging system](https://github.com/nats-io/nats-server).
 The API uses the NATS server to notify controllers of changes in the system.
 The controllers use NATS to requeue reconciliation as needed (when unmet conditions prevent